-Street trees provide a wide range of environmental, social, and economic benefits and contribute to the character and ambiance of the public realm.
+Street trees as a design element provide a wide range of environmental, social, and economic benefits and contribute to the character and ambiance of the public realm.
 Street trees can enhance outdoor seating and dining areas, as well as improve the user experience at transit stops and other gathering spots.